-Despite continued uncertainty in global financial markets, TransCanada's financial position remains sound and consistent with recent years as does its ability to generate cash in the short and long term to provide liquidity, maintain financial capacity and flexibility, as well as provide for planned growth.
-TransCanada's liquidity position remains solid, underpinned by highly predictable cash flow from operations, significant cash balances on hand from recent debt and equity issues, as well as committed revolving bank lines of US\$1.0 billion, \$2.0 billion and US\$300 million, maturing in November 2010, December 2012 and February 2013, respectively.
-To date, no draws have been made on these facilities as TransCanada has maintained continuous access to the Canadian commercial paper market on competitive terms.
-An additional approximate \$230 million of capacity remains available on Canadian and U.S. dollar committed bank facilities at TransCanada-operated affiliates with maturity dates from 2010 through 2012.
-In addition, common shares are expected to be issued under the Company's Dividend Reinvestment and Share Purchase Plan (DRP) in lieu of making cash dividend payments.
+Despite continued uncertainty in global financial markets, TCPL's financial position remains sound and consistent with recent years as does its ability to generate cash in the short and long term to provide liquidity, maintain financial capacity and flexibility, as well as provide for planned growth.
+TCPL's liquidity position remains solid, underpinned by highly predictable cash flow from operations, significant cash balances on hand from recent debt and equity issues, as well as committed revolving bank lines of US\$1.0 billion, \$2.0 billion and US\$300 million, maturing in November 2010, December 2012 and February 2013, respectively.
+To date, no draws have been made on these facilities as TCPL has maintained continuous access to the Canadian commercial paper market on competitive terms.
+An additional approximate \$230 million of capacity remains available on Canadian and U.S. dollar committed bank facilities at TCPL-operated affiliates with maturity dates from 2010 through 2012.

-At June 30, 2009, the Company held cash and cash equivalents of \$3.5 billion compared to \$1.3 billion at December 31, 2008.
+At June 30, 2009, the Company held cash and cash equivalents of \$2.8 billion compared to \$1.3 billion at December 31, 2008.
 The increase in cash and cash equivalents was primarily due to proceeds from the issuance of common shares in second quarter 2009 and long-term debt in first quarter 2009.